 However, there always happens to be a budget constraint with the purchase of graphics cards.
 Graphics cards are readily available below the price of 50 dollars, but these cards will be used only for the purpose of the video and photo editing, HD playback, and onboard graphics replacements tasks.

-Best Graphics Card Under 50 Dollars in 2019 (Budget Friendly GPUs)
+Best Graphics Card Under 50 Dollars In 2022

 Older games like Far Cry, Max Payne 2 and Counter Strike can also be played using those cards and these cards enhance the overall graphics performance of the PC.
 This card does not have any gaming ability.